aws-solutions-library-samples/guidance-for-real-time-monitoring-of-aws-elastic-disaster-recovery-using-amazon-q-developer/README.md

 ## Deployment Steps

 1. Make sure you have a Slack channel created and authorized Amazon Q Developer to access your Slack workspace prior to deploying this Guidance.
+Follow the instructions in section 3 through subsection 3.2.2 as outlined in the [blog](https://aws.amazon.com/blogs/storage/real-time-monitoring-of-elastic-disaster-recovery-using-amazon-q-developer/) post to complete this task.
 2. Copy the [CloudFormation template](source/realTimeDrsCfn.json) provided in the Guidance and deploy via CloudFormation.